the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 ### Logi requirements

-- FC 1.
-TCRC 3:2 1.
+1. TCRC 3:2 1.
 NRF 3:1 / 2:2 1.
 TPPH 3:1 / 2:2
-  PFC has the same requirements as Training FC.
+1. PFC has the same requirements as Training FC.
-  Starter skills on logi are all **required** except on the starter fit oneiros.
+1. Starter skills on logi are all **required** except on the starter fit oneiros.

 ### Misc